 This children’s choice award was created in 1997.
 It is named for Patricia Gallagher, a retired Western Oregon professor of children’s literature who is a former president of the Oregon State Literacy Association.

-How are the five nominated books chosen?
-A committee of OSLA leaders, school librarians, public librarians, teachers, and school administrators review and select the books.
-The books must be readily available in paperback, be no more than ten years old, hold an innate appeal to children, and have quality text and illustrations.
+How are the nominated books chosen?
+A committee of OSLA leaders, school and public librarians, teachers, and school administrators review and select the books.
+The books must be readily available in paperback, be no more than eight years old, hold an innate appeal to children, and have quality text and illustrations.

 Who may vote?
 Oregon school children of all ages.

 When to vote?
 Voting will occur between September 1 and May 1.
 Students vote for their ONE favorite book.